 A collective group of Volun-TREE individuals, schools and associations committed to be part of a climate change solution – one tree at a time.
-Despite two challenging planting seasons, Easy Treesie is on track to reach our goal:
+Now in our third challenging planting season, Easy Treesie is on track to reach our goal:

 Easy Treesie Founder: Orla Farrell